soitun/dns-proxy-server/.github/ISSUE_TEMPLATE/feature-request.md

 > ### DNS Records
 > * It will have support to A, AAAA and CNAME entries.
 > * Also, TTL by record will be supported

+## Alternatives

+> What can be done while the feature is not implemented yet and/or what were the other considered solutions?
+(Optional)

+Example

+> /etc/hosts can be used for A and AAAA records.

+## Risks and Assumptions

+> (Optional)

+Example
+> There was no risk identified.